Microsoft.UI.Reactor (Reactor) ships a small Roslyn analyzer suite that catches mistakes the

 Phase 1.8 of spec 041 added

-two analyzers that don't fire on application code at all — they fire
+an analyzer that doesn't fire on application code at all — it fires

 on the Reactor SDK's own source to keep the auto-generated reference